Evgeniy1970-ai/mother_earth/README.md

-# mother_earth is the travel rpoject created with HTML, CSS, JS and PHP.
+# mother_earth is the travel project created with HTML, CSS, JS and PHP.